Is It Time For You To Walk Away From Someone You Love?

-Romantic relationships are often complex, and there are usually many factors to consider when deciding if you should stay in one or leave.
-Ups and downs are natural in any dynamic with someone else, and determining when the low points signify a larger issue that you can no longer accept can be difficult when you are in love.
-If you’re trying to figure out if walking away from someone you love is the best option, you might consider the following points.
+Romantic relationships are often complex, and there are usually many factors to consider when deciding if you should stay or walk away.
+Ups and downs are natural in any dynamic, and determining when the low points signify a larger issue that you can no longer accept can be difficult and prompt you to wonder when to walk away from a relationship.

 1. Emotional intimacy